Post-Production Tech and ’Flows

 Global Broadcast Equipment Market To Top $15 Billion In a Decade

-Broadcast equipment sales are expected to top $6.2 billion globally this year and are on track to double in value by 2031.
-That’s the positive headline from Persistence Market Research‘s […]
+Broadcast equipment sales are expected to top $6.2 billion globally this year according to new analysis from Persistence Market Research.

 Adrian Pennington